Do you feel like you’re spending a fortune buying tiny packets of nuts in Hong Kong at regular supermarkets?

 Are cashews high in protein?

-- Yes, 18 cashews (1 ounce) contain around 5 grams of protein.
+Yes, 18 cashews (1 ounce) contains around 5 grams of protein.
 They are a protein-rich nut.
 They also have high mineral and vitamin value.

 How many almonds in 40 grams?

 One serving of 40 grams of almonds approximately means 30-33 almonds.

 How much iron in cashews?